Kuilima Ests East

 There is no substantive evidence that the pools are heated: none of the provided public remarks (from many different listings/agents) mention 'heated' or 'heated pool', and only 3 of 20 MLS records include a HEAPOO flag.
 This pattern suggests agents may have inconsistently checked an amenity box; the dominant, repeated agent language describes pools but never indicates they are heated.

 Laundry in unit is strongly supported across the building.
-Multiple current listings explicitly mention it, including phrases such as "in-unit washer/dryer," "stacked washer/dryer," "washer and dryer in unit," and "washer & dryer in unit," which confirms this is not just MLS copy/paste.
-Combined with the historical 20/20 inclusion data, confidence is very high.
+Multiple current listings explicitly mention it, including "in-unit washer/dryer," "washer and dryer in unit," "stacked washer/dryer," and "new washer, dryer," which aligns with the prior MLS pattern of 20/20 listings showing washer/dryer in inclusions.
+The evidence is consistent across multiple remarks and appears to be genuine building-level availability rather than a one-off copy-paste error.

 No analysis available